Call (888) 883-2483

 How You can Fight a VA Overpayment Claim

-You’ve been receiving monthly disability payments from the VA for years.
-Out of nowhere, you get a letter saying you’ve been overpaid and the VA would like you to repay the funds.
+You’ve been receiving monthly VA disability compensation from the U.S. Department of Veterans Affairs (VA) for years.
+Out of nowhere, you get a letter saying you’ve been overpaid, and the VA would like you to repay the funds.
 Since you thought you were receiving the correct amount of monthly compensation, you already spent the money because you thought it was yours.

 Many Veterans have stories similar to the one above.
-However, most Veterans don’t realize they can fight the VA’s decision which could result in not having to pay back the debt.
+However, most Veterans don’t realize they can fight the VA’s decision, resulting in not having to pay back the debt.
+If the amount of overpayment is substantial, it is a good idea to appeal and fight for your right not to incur the debt.

 What Happens When the VA Overpays?